PagelsR/AirTrafficControlSystem-ExampleInC/README.md

 ----------------------------
 Speaker

-    I'm not familiar with this code, so let's ask Copilot to explain it.
-Copilot will generate comments in the chat window.
+    Hi, I'm Aria, a DevOps Architect at Xebia.
+I'm going to walkthrough converting legacy see code to Python.
+But first, I'm not familiar with this code, so I'll ask Copilot to explain it to me.
+Copilot will generate detailed comments in the chat window.

 Open file **AirTraffic.c**